Make Your Next Trip Extraordinary

 Downtime

-February to May: The weather is good, with temps in the 60s and 70s, and the packs of tourists don’t arrive until June (between June and November is the peak safari season).
+February to May: The weather is good, with temps in the 60s and 70s, and the packs of tourists don’t arrive until June (June to November is the peak safari season).

 June and July: It can be cold and sometimes rainy, but for whale watching and shark-cage diving, this is the best time of year.